 The Bay’s Future Fund has confirmed its first transaction—a revolving line of credit to the East Bay Asian Local Development Corporation (EBALDC), a local community development organization that works with diverse communities in the East Bay to build healthy, vibrant, and safe neighborhoods.
 Community development organizations often miss opportunities to purchase available property because they lack timely access to the necessary capital.
 EBALDC anticipates this line of credit will support up to six projects over the next five years.

 Bold policy change is needed to address our housing shortage and housing affordability challenges in a way that will benefit residents across the income spectrum and improve the economic vitality of the region.

 As a regional collaboration, the Partnership for the Bay’s Future will enable San Francisco, San Mateo, Santa Clara, Alameda, and Contra Costa counties—as well as the nearly 80 cities and towns they contain—to share ideas and develop cohesive policies that protect families and individuals burdened by high rents and preserve and produce affordable housing.

-The Policy Fund will work with community groups to help them bring the voices of renters, low-income residents, and people of color into the conversation with governments at the local, regional, state, and federal levels.
-The Policy Fund will also provide resources and technical assistance to help local and regional governments create and successfully implement policies that enable more Bay Area residents to remain in their communities.
+The Policy Fund works with community groups to help them bring the voices of renters, low-income residents, and people of color into the conversation with governments at the local, regional, state, and federal levels.
+The Policy Fund also provides resources and technical assistance to help local and regional governments create and successfully implement policies that enable more Bay Area residents to remain in their communities.
 The Policy Fund is guided by a diverse Advisory Board, which includes investors from the philanthropic and corporate sectors, public sector and policy experts, as well as community leaders.